jpconstantineau/PyKey60/README.md

 The design keeps the matrix definition simple to 17 columns and 6 rows.

+The rows and columns used by PyKey87 expanded the PyKey60 configuration to support more rows and columns.
+The SPI pins were re-used for the additional columns/row.

 Design of PyKey87 is licensed under **CERN Open Hardware Licence Version 2 - Weakly Reciprocal**

-Author of the Pykey87 is Pierre Constantineau and nitronarcosis (https://github.com/nitronarcosis)
+Authors of the Pykey87 are Pierre Constantineau and nitronarcosis (https://github.com/nitronarcosis)

 ### Guidelines for adding new boards to PyKey60 repository